 My first recollection of being interested in having ‘muscles’, was at age 4 while living in Italy.
 Like most young boys, I was fascinated by superheroes and action figures.
 And the memory I have of my desire to be like those characters, is still vivid in my mind today.

 I remember, much to my Mom’s frowning, that I used to check my biceps frequently to see if they were 'growing.'
 I'd been taking my cues from the images on the boxes containing my favorite breakfast cereal.
-They regularly showcased the top crime-busting warriors of the time, all with powerful statures and bulging muscles.
+They regularly showcased the top crime-busting warriors of the time, all with powerful statures thanks to their athleticism and compelling musculature!

-I guess I thought that eating the cereal would increase the size of my arms :)
+Of course I was convinced that eating the cereal would increase the size of my arms :)

 Although we’re talking about simple marketing in the portrayal of comic book heroes, it nonetheless had a profound effect on me, and I was sold ever since on the importance of muscular strength and a healthy physical presence.